dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - an idea, a place, an experience that helps us escape our hum-drum lives and shows us how brilliantly interesting the world is.
 I conjecture that what one feels upon entering a portal is optimism.
 A person is introduced to a beautiful and novel problem and realizes that they can solve it.

 In my own quest for portals, I found no fun and open way to identify and solve problems. [^1] So I built PopperPlay.
-I want to make it easy for myself and others to experience the freedom and joy of problem solving. ...
+I want to make it easy for myself and others to go on intellectual adventures.

 (Incorrect?
 Grammarly)